-The Afro-American Music Institute (AAMI) began in 1982 as a proprietary venture of founders Dr. James Johnson and his wife, Pamela.
-Classes were held at St. James AME Church’s Sumpter Hall in the East Liberty section of Pittsburgh.
+AAMI’S first classes were held at St. James AME Church’s Sumpter Hall in the East Liberty section of Pittsburgh.
 Within six years, program growth necessitated a move to the Alma Illery Annex, located at 7227 Tioga Street, Homewood.
-As the reputation of the Institute grew, residents of varied social and economic backgrounds sought enrollment at AAMI for the opportunity to learn music from an African-American perspective.
+As the reputation of the Institute grew, residents of varied social and economic backgrounds enrolled at AAMI for the opportunity to learn music from an African-American perspective.
 Again, increased demand for services mandated increased professional teaching and administrative staff and larger accommodations.

-On August 15, 2003, AAMI closed the doors at its location at 7227 Tioga Street and moved into its newly purchased building at 7131 Hamilton Avenue in Homewood.
-The facility provides a more inviting location with larger rooms and a more professional appearance and atmosphere as its student enrollment and general public interest increases.
+On August 15, 2003, AAMI closed the doors at its location at 7227 Tioga Street and moved into its present location at 7131 Hamilton Avenue in Homewood.
+To celebrate the move, its founders, students, faculty and members of the community at large marched from the old facility to the new.